rascully/Stream-Monitoring-Data-Exchange-Specifications/README.md

 [Data Mapping](https://github.com/rascully/Stream-Monitoring-Data-Exchange-Specifications/blob/master/Data%20Exchange%20Specifications%20Tables/DataMapping.csv)

-# Use Case Guide
+# Data Inergration Examples
-We wrote code based on these data exchange specifications to share habitat metrics from three federal habitat monitoring programs: Environmental Protection Agency (EPA) National Rivers & Streams Assessment (NRSA), Bureau of Land Management (BLM) Aquatic Assessment, Inventory, and Monitoring (AIM),and the Forest Service Aquatic and Riparian Effective Monitoring Program (AREMP).
-The work flow pulls program information from ScienceBase, the exchange specifications and the field crosswalk from this repository, and data collection metrics documented from MonitoringResources.org [work flow diagram](https://github.com/rascully/Stream-Monitoring-Data-Exchange-Specifications/blob/master/Figures/WorkFlow.png).
-The R code to integrate data sets can be found at https://github.com/rascully/Integrating-Stream-Monitoring-Data-From-Multiple-Programs and the data set documentation in ScinceBase at ADD SCIENCEBAES LINK WHEN I CAN
+[Data Integration Example](/Data Intergration Example) details and example of using this data exchange standard.
+To share habitat metrics from four federal habitat monitoring programs: Environmental Protection Agency (EPA) National Rivers & Streams Assessment (NRSA), Bureau of Land Management (BLM) Aquatic Assessment, Inventory, and Monitoring (AIM), and the Forest Service Aquatic and Riparian Effective Monitoring Program (AREMP) and PacFish/InFish Biological Monitoring Opinion Monitoring Program (PIBO MP).

 # Conclusion
 The data exchange specifications contain the details of what will be share and the format to be shared.
 We recognize preparing data to be shared requires an investment of time, resources, expertise, and careful documentation of the data collection process and the results.
 An opinion piece in Nature by Barend Mons (2020), the director of a Global Open FAIR office, recommends that '5% of research funds be invested in making data reusable'.
-Projects producing this type of data are already working beyond their capacity, so to integrate data between habitat programs, there needs to be support in project budgets or for a centralized data manager to help implement and updated the necessary documentation and code to share data.

 # Funding